doggyulee/LiveStatusOfCovid-19/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available view this website, url is https://fervent-spence-85e4b2.netlify.com/

-In the project directory, you can run:

 # World's Live Status of Covid-19